PX4/PX4-user_guide/en/concept/flight_tasks.md

 ## Video

-The following vidoes provide an overview of flight tasks in PX4.
+The following videos provide an overview of flight tasks in PX4.
 The first covers the state of tasks in PX4 v1.9.
 The second is an update, which covers the changes in PX4 v1.11.